Henry Clay Work: Upbringing and youth

-Henry Work's background was modest, "pass[ing] his boyhood days almost in want" without much formal education.
-When aged just three, his father, Alanson, resettled the family near Quincy, Illinois, to better their fortunes.
-He was an anti-slavery advocate organizing the family home into a station of the Underground Railroad, a network for fugitive slaves to escape to freedom.
-For aiding thousands of slaves flee from bondage, Alanson was sentenced to twelve years' hard labor in Missouri in 1841.
-He was conditionally pardoned four years later, forced to return to Connecticut and abandon the Railroad.

-Having spent much time with the freed slaves, the efforts of Henry Work's father left a stirring impression on him and would come to influence his songwriting.
-He became familiar with the African-American dialect and minstrelsy, and, above all, came to terms with slaves' routine agonies.
-Work grew to share his father's staunch abolitionism, manifesting itself in his later compositions, many of which were endowed with "a pronounced moralistic zeal."
+Henry grew up poor and had little formal education.
+When he was three, his father Alanson shifted the family near Quincy, Illinois, in hopes of finding better fortune.
+Alanson was an antislavery advocate who fashioned the family home into a station of the Underground Railroad, a network for fugitive slaves to escape to freedom.
+He helped thousands of slaves flee from bondage, and for this, the authorities sentenced him to twelve years' hard labor in Missouri in 1841.
+He received a conditional pardon four years later, whereby he had to return to Connecticut and forsake the Railroad.
+Having spent plenty of time with the freed slaves, the efforts of Henry's father left a stirring impression on him.
+He became familiar with the African-American dialect and minstrelsy and came to terms with slaves' routine agonies; such experiences sowed in him his father's staunch abolitionism that would come to suffuse many of his songs.

-While in Illinois, he attended irregular Latin and Greek courses at Mission Institute.
-These fostered his interest in philology.
+While in Illinois, he irregularly attended Latin and Greek courses at Mission Institute.
+These bred his interest in philology.
 In music, Work was largely self-taught, save for some lessons at a church singing school and exposure to camp meetings in his neighborhood.
-He quickly grew acquainted with the principles of musical notation, devising original melodies while laboring at the family pasture.
+He quickly grew acquainted with the laws of musical notation and conceived original melodies while laboring at the family pasture.
+For a time, he heartedly sang hymns during Mass but quit after being told his voice was not fit for singing.

-In 1845, obliged by the terms of Alanson's release from prison, the Work family migrated back to Middletown, except for Henry, who stayed a year longer.
-Then aged fourteen, he reluctantly commenced his apprenticeship as a tailor, but his father soon allowed him to pursue a career more "congenial to his tastes" in printing, specializing in typesetting music.
-Work never permanently strayed from this trade.
-Typesetting granted him further insight into the English language, which, according to George Birdseye, would prove necessary for his future songwriting ventures.
-In his spare time, his "everyday thought" of writing and music took effect, penning numerous poems, adapting them to melodies, and contributing them to various newspapers.
+Obliged by the terms of Alanson's release from prison, the Work family migrated back to Middletown in 1845, but Henry stayed a year longer.
+Aged fourteen, he reluctantly began his apprenticeship as a tailor at his parents' insistence.
+However, his father soon allowed him to pursue a career that better suited his tastes: printing, especially typesetting music.
+Typesetting granted Work further knowledge of the English language, which, according to the writer George Birdseye, would prove necessary for his future songwriting practice.
+He never abandoned his trade from then on.
+Outside work, writing and music occupied him most; he would pen poems, equip them with melodies, and contribute them to various newspapers in his spare time.